 The following are the primary procedures we performed to address this critical audit matter.
-We evaluated the design and tested the operating effectiveness of certain internal controls over the Company's transaction price adjustment process, including controls related to the historical price concessions, historical payments, and management's manual price concession adjustments.
-We tested the relevance and reliability of the underlying data that served as the basis for the transaction price adjustments which included the historical price concessions and historical payments within the classes of payors by selecting certain historical price concessions and historical payments and agreeing to underlying support.
-We evaluated management's manual price concession adjustments by comparing management's prior-year recorded balance to actual write-offs during the current year.
+We evaluated the design and tested the operating effectiveness of certain internal controls over the Company's transaction price adjustment process, including general IT controls and IT application controls.
+We involved IT professionals with specialized skills and knowledge who assisted in the identification and testing of certain IT systems used by the Company for the processing and recording of transaction price adjustments.
+We tested the relevance and reliability of the underlying data that served as the basis for the transaction price adjustments by agreeing a selection of certain data elements to underlying support.
+We assessed the sufficiency of audit evidence obtained related to transaction price adjustments by evaluating the cumulative results of the audit procedures.